someonesdad1/hobbyutil/project_list.md

 [math/gpaper.zip](math/gpaper.zip) | Provides some common graph papers in PDF files that print on ANSI A paper.
 [math/oo_math.zip](math/oo_math.zip) | Introduces the equation-writing capabilities of Open Office 2.0.
 Includes a cheatsheet that you can modify.
 [math/parse_complex.py](math/parse_complex.py) | Parse complex numbers when they are written in the ways humans like to write them.
 The floating point type can be specified, which allows you to keep the full precision of the problem.
+[math/primes.zip](math/primes.zip) | Some python scripts that deal with primes, factoring, and integer properties.
 [math/QuickMultDiv.pdf](math/QuickMultDiv.pdf) | Discussion of how to do multiplications and divisions by hand when you only need a specified number of significant figures in the answer.
 [math/rand.zip](math/rand.zip) | A pure python script for generating random numbers from various distributions to stdout.
 [math/root.zip](math/root.zip) | Pure-python root-finding methods such as bisection, Brent's method, Ridder's method, Newton-Raphson, and a general-purpose method by Jack Crenshaw that uses inverse parabolic interpolation.